Frequently Asked Questions

 Is water available during the races?

 There will be a number of water stations on each run route.
 There will be water stations on the bike route but only for the Ultra participants - it is your responsibility to ensure that you have enough fluid to keep yourself hydrated on the bike leg.

 London Duathlon is not currently registered with the BTF but operates as an independent event covered by its own insurance policy in line with best practice in the event organisation industry.
 We do follow BTF Rules which can be found here.

-Disc wheels are permitted as Descente London Duathlon is a non-drafting event, however this may be amended should the Event Organiser and Technical Official decide in the interest of safety, such as high winds.
+Disc brakes are allowed as this is a non-drafting event.
+Disc wheels also permitted at the event, however this may be amended should the Event Organiser and Technical Official decide in the interest of safety, such as high winds.